hop-/scraper-pipeline/README.md

 ## Introduction

-Scraping pipeline is typescript asynchronous module.
+Scraping pipeline is a typescript asynchronous module.

 It helps to organize the code in pipeline applications.